15 Fascinating Facts About Dictionaries That Will Make You Want to Pick One Up

 Noah Webster (of dictionary fame) is the reason we have “British vs. American” spellings

 “Color” and “colour.”
 “Program” and “programme.”
 “Catalog” and “catalogue.”
 Why do British spellings seem to have these extra letters?
 Well, shortly after the Revolutionary War, the very pro-independence Noah Webster was adamant that America, officially its own country, should have a distinct way of spelling from the British.
-Specifically, he thought many British spellings were overly pedantic and stuffed with superfluous letters.
+It’s the reason Brits and Americans spell “color” differently.
+He thought many British spellings were overly pedantic and stuffed with superfluous letters.
 So he wrote an essay in 1789 arguing that Americans were downright treasonous if they weren’t totally on board with spelling reform.
 Years later, in 1806, he would publish A Compendious Dictionary of the English Language, which featured many of the “Americanized” spellings we still use today.
 However, not all of Webster’s proposed changes became reality.
 According to Vox, he wanted Americans to spell tongue as “tung”!

 Dictionary editors deliberately add fake words

 Why would dictionary editors sometimes deliberately include errors?
-To trap copyright infringers.
-And it’s not just dictionaries that use this tricky technique.
+To trap copyright infringers!
+Though copyright infringers aren’t the only ones they’re toying with—there’s a clever way dictionary editors prank each other.
 In addition to dictionaries, other resource publications like encyclopedias and maps throw in a fake word (or fact, or place), very much on purpose.
 If a dictionary (or encyclopedia, or map) from another company, produced later, contains that fake, planted trap, bingo!
 The “trickers” know that the “trick-ees” were stealing their work, rather than compiling and researching words themselves.
 In the most famous instance of this, the New Oxford American Dictionary slipped the non-real word “esquivalience” into their 2005 edition.
 Lo and behold, “esquivalience” appeared, with its fake definition, on dictionary.com.
 (It’s gone now.)

 The least popular letter

 The letter that starts the fewest words in English is not particularly surprising: It’s X!
-It still starts a good 400 words in the current Oxford English Dictionary (which has around 470,000 words total).
+It still starts a good 400 words in the current Oxford English Dictionary.
 But when good old Noah Webster first produced his Compendious Dictionary of the English Language, the number of listed words beginning with X was a grand total of…one!
 (It was, of all things, “xebec,” which describes “a three-masted vessel of the Mediterranean.”)
-Now that you’re a dictionary expert, turn your curious brain to learning these facts about every single letter of the alphabet.